Techebraheem/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This script display all lines of the file /etc/ssh/sshdconfig starting with a letter.
 This script replaces all characters A and c from input to Z and e respectively.
 This script create a script that removes all letters c and C from input.
-This script reverses its input
+This script reverses its input.
+This script displays all users and their home directories, sorted by users.